Lottery System 6/55: A Probability Study

 You can play your numbers up to 6 consecutive draws.
 Simply mark the number of draws found on the left side of the card.

-What are System Plays?
+What are system plays?

 There are 7 system plays: 5R or roll 5, system 7 up to system 12.